 This section provides a brief overview of the community's historical context - including defining events and how it has changed over time - the features and services that make it unique, and its relationship to the surrounding region and State as a whole.
 This section will also clearly identify regional connections that are critical to sustaining a high quality of life in the downtown area (e.g., access to airports and other transportation hubs, employment centers, healthcare, etc.).
+The information in this section should be relevant to informing downtown revitalization efforts.

-I Representative Demographic Overview Infographic from the Norwich DRI Downtown Profile and Assessment (DRI Round 5)
+I Representative Demographic Snapshot Infographic from the Norwich DRI Downtown Profile and Assessment (DRI Round 5)